In the Dyson School of Applied Economics and Management .

 - Non-Cornell courses that are equivalent to endowed courses can be applied toward distribution requirements or general electives.

-Students who matriculate to Cornell as first-year students are limited to 15 transfer credits towards the Dyson core requirements, including foundational courses, i.e. calculus, statistics, microeconomics and macroeconomics, that also count towards CALS distribution requirements.
+Students who matriculate to Cornell as first-year students are limited to 15 transfer credits or 5 courses (whichever is greater) towards the Dyson core requirements, including foundational courses, i.e. calculus, statistics, microeconomics and macroeconomics, that also count towards CALS distribution requirements.

 - If a course has no comparable course at Cornell, the Dyson Office of Student Services will determine how the credit should be applied.